Location: Nemea, Greece

 An archaeological field school conducted as part of the project "the Panhellenic Sanctuary of Zeus and the early history of Nemea", "TAPHOS.
 Tombs of Aidonia Preservation, Heritage, Exploration Synergasia", and the project "Petsas House, Mycenae and pottery production in the Late Bronze Age settlement."
 Through extensive travel and hands-on work, students will learn major elements of methodology and analysis currently used in classical archaeology.

 The primary goal is to teach practical archaeological skills in a real research environment while gaining an understanding of the material culture of Greece throughout various periods of its prehistory and history.
 Students will participate in a variety of field techniques and research methodologies including when appropriate: regional and site survey and sampling, geo-physical testing and mapping, field excavation, stratigraphic analysis, written, graphic and photographic recording of data and finds, cleaning and conservation of finds, scientific and stylistic pottery analysis, cataloguing, and presentation of research results through collection and exhibition management.

 Period(s) of Occupation: Bronze Age, Iron Age, Geometric, Hellenistic, Late Roman, Byzantine

 Room and Board Arrangements

-Double or triple occupancy in small hotel with bathroom en suite and AC.
-Breakfast included in hotel cost while other meals are up to the individual participants from village tavernas.
+Double or triple occupancy in houses with shared bathrooms.
+Breakfast and lunch included in housing cost while other meals are up to the individual participants from village tavernas.